Find Your Perfect School

 Pomona college awards a remarkably flexible bachelor’s in media studies as well as a minor in the field.
 Students can also pursue Media Studies as an intercollegiate major through coursework at Pomona, Harvey Mudd, Pitzer, Claremont McKenna, and Scripps Colleges.

-This communications program offers a high degree of flexibility in curriculum as well as choice of institution.
+This communications program offers a high degree of flexibility in the curriculum as well as a choice of institution.
 Students can choose between a selection of classes for each of four major requirements:

 - media history courses